Trump surrenders at Georgia jail on charges he attempted to overturn his 2020 election loss | Politics

 His surrender in Georgia marks the fourth time this year the former president has turned himself in after criminal charges were brought against him by federal and state officials.
 But it's the first time he was subjected to a mug shot.

-Released on a bail of USD 200,000 bond, Trump told reporters soon thereafter that he did nothing wrong.
+Trump, the leading Republican contender for the Republican Party's 2024 presidential nomination, told reporters that he has done nothing wrong. ''What has taken place here is a travesty of justice.
+We did nothing wrong.
+I did nothing wrong, and everybody knows that,'' Trump said. ''What they're doing is election interference,'' he said.

+''We did nothing wrong at all, and we have every right, every single right, to challenge an election that we think is dishonest,'' Trump added.

 The conditions of the agreement in part prohibit Trump from intimidating his co-defendants, witnesses or alleged victims in the case, including on social media.
 Before he boarded his plane back to New Jersey, Trump said that it was ''a very sad day for America.'' ''You should be able to challenge an election,'' he said. ''I thought the election was a rigged election, a stolen election, and I should have every right to do that.''
-Trump’s booking at the Fulton County Jail came 10 days after the former president was charged in Georgia in what was his fourth criminal indictment since March — and his second tied to his alleged efforts to subvert the 2020 election results and remain in the White House.
-Trump was charged alongside 18 co-defendants with meddling in Georgia's election results following his loss to Joe Biden by fewer than 12,000 votes in that state.
+Trump's booking at the Fulton County Jail came 10 days after the former president was charged in Georgia in what was his fourth criminal indictment since March — and his second tied to his alleged efforts to subvert the 2020 election results and remain in the White House.
+Trump was charged alongside 18 co-defendants with meddling in Georgia's election results following his loss to Joe Biden, a Democrat, by fewer than 12,000 votes in that state.

 Half of his co-accused have already been booked at Fulton County Jail in recent days ahead of Friday's deadline.
 They include former New York Mayor Rudy Giuliani and former White House Chief of Staff Mark Meadows.